ElWanderer/kOS_scripts/documentation/boot_KMTour.ks_readme.md

     GLOBAL SAT_BODY IS MINMUS.
     GLOBAL SAT_NAME IS "Minmus Tourbus".
     GLOBAL SAT_AP IS 50000.
-    GLOBAL SAT_PE IS 50000.
     GLOBAL SAT_I IS 0.
     GLOBAL SAT_LAN IS 0.
-    GLOBAL SAT_W IS 0.

 #### `SAT_BODY`